 This trip is an epic journey traversing 3 national and through areas that area rarely visited by tourists.
 In particular this trip exposes the outer reaches of rural Mongolia and the vast taiga of Siberia, as well as the grandness of the huge cities of Beijing, Moscow and St Petersburg.

-We provide all travellers with reusable bags and chopsticks in order to avoid waste and encourage use of “tea flasks” for drinking water (or tea, like the locals do!) so as not to purchase multiple plastic bottles.
-Safe drinking water available in all our accommodation and transport.
-Any bottles that are purchased are given to the community of waste collectors who rely on this for an income.
+We provide all travellers with reusable bags in order to avoid waste and encourage use of “tea flasks” for drinking water (or tea, like the locals do!) so as not to purchase multiple plastic bottles.

 We include informal local language lessons to give our travellers a head start into understanding the culture and communicating with the people we meet along the way.

-Wherever possible we take local transport in China and Russia.
-This can mean anything from public bus, trolley bus, tram or subway.
-When taking trains we travel 2nd or 3rd class (hard sleeper in China, kupe or platzkart in Russia) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travellers.
+When taking trains we travel 2nd or 3rd class (kupe or platzkart) which is the way the majority of locals travel - this gives us maximum chance to meet and share stories, food, games and the journey with local travellers.